juanfranblanco/Nethereum.Docs/Nethereum.Docs/docs/gaming/white-paper.md

 This means players can't port their scores and digital assets across platforms.
 Their reputation is also fragmented and vulnerable to any change occurring in the siloed platform it depends on.

-UGP will offer an account management representing all gamers assets, scores and reputation.
+UGN will offer an account management representing all gamers assets, scores and reputation.
 That data will be cryptographically secure and store in a decentralized way, thus making players personas persistent across networks.

 ## On the editors' side:

 ### Short game shelf life

 The average profitability of a video game doesn't extend past a few years.
 The second stage of their life occurs when they have been ported to emulators.
-Yet their fanbase remains and would be happy to keep playing the game, [organizing tournaments](http://mashable.com/2017/04/04/underground-street-fighter-tournament/#BJc0SXHnlgq7) around their favorite titles and even supporting updates with small contributions.
-UGP will make those possible for the editor.
+Yet their fan base remains and would be happy to keep playing the game, [organizing tournaments](http://mashable.com/2017/04/04/underground-street-fighter-tournament/#BJc0SXHnlgq7) around their favorite titles and even supporting updates with small contributions.
+UGN will make those possible for the editor.

 ### No revenue in case a clone-game is created